MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-onedrive-error-message.md

 ## OSE205

-Error OSE205 indicates that you can only share the site with guest users who are already in your directory.
+Error OSE205 indicates that you can only share the site with guests who are already in your directory.
 You can [add guests directly through Azure Active Directory](https://docs.microsoft.com/azure/active-directory/b2b/b2b-quickstart-add-guest-users-portal), or you can change the setting by doing the following:

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)